 This spot was started by two lovely Hong Kong expats on a mission to provide the 852 with the best juice and smoothies around.
-They not only succeeded, but have now evolved into four shops with raw, vegan snacks and meals along with the biggest selection of health juices and cleanses in town!
+They not only succeeded, but have now evolved into providing raw, vegan snacks and meals, along with the biggest selection of health juices and cleanses in town!

 A stalwart on the South Indian vegetarian scene, Woodlands International Restaurant has been in TST next to the Shangri-La since 1981.
 Get your fill of curries, dosas, thalis and more with this massive menu of stick-to-your-ribs Indian cuisine.
 Tip: go on an empty stomach!

 Yenn Wong is now on to her ninth restaurant in Hong Kong, with her latest addition Mak Mak opening in The Landmark.
-Concentrating on Central Thai cuisines with a chic interior and punchy dishes, this is a great restaurant for long dinners and veggie-lovers celebrations.
-While it is not completely vegetarian, it does have a whole veggie menu, which makes it perfect for a group dinner.
+Concentrating on Central Thai cuisines with a chic interior and punchy dishes, this is a great restaurant for long dinners and veggie-lovers’ celebrations.
+While it’s not completely vegetarian, it does have a whole veggie menu, which makes it perfect for a group dinner.
 We recommend the lab tau hoo (spicy salad of crispy tofu, roasted rice and mushroom, green lettuce).

 Long Men Lou (Chi Lin Vegetarian)